gsmitheidw/go-htpdate-win/README.md

 * Optionally set the local system time to the average server time.
 * Daemon mode: run a local NTP server on 127.0.0.1:123 using HTTP time sources.
 * Minimal dependencies: single executable, portable on Windows.
-* Packed with upx for smaller binary
+* Can be packed with upx for smaller binary (build required needs go and upx)

 ## Usage